Built on Meditations, Letters to Lucilius, the Discourses, the Enchiridion, and On Anger. Every quotation cited to book and section.

 The entry ends where tomorrow starts: a judgment examined, a practice named, one thing worth carrying out of the page.

-Five rooms, one practice.
+Every room, one practice.

 Feed